John R. Broxson: Life and career

 Broxson was born in Holley, Florida, the son Bart Dell and Annie Rachel (née Gordon) Broxson.
 He attended Southwestern Assemblies of God University in Texas and worked in the real estate and insurance business.
 In December 1959, he was appointed as sheriff of Santa Rosa County by Governor LeRoy Collins to continue the unexpired term of his father, Sheriff Bart Dell Broxson.
-He was elected to the State Senate in 1966 and served the 1st district until 1971.
-His brother, Doug Broxson also serves in the Florida House of Representatives.
+He was elected to the State Senate in 1966, where he represented the 1st district until 1971.
+His brother Doug Broxson also served in the Florida House of Representatives and the Florida Senate.